 Reuben P. Jeschke Fine Arts Center

-Reuben P. Jeschke Fine Arts Center, occupied in February 1971, includes the Bright Music Halls, Abbott Hall of Art, Meredith Auditorium and the Jones Studio Theatre.
+Reuben P. Jeschke Fine Arts Center, established in 1971, includes the Bright Music Hall, Abbott Hall of Art, Meredith Auditorium, and the Jones Studio Theatre.
 The south wall of the lobby is made of Sioux quartzite from the original Meredith Hall (the first building on the campus) erected in 1883-85.
 Jeschke Fine Arts Center houses studios, rehearsal areas for art, music, communication studies and theatre, a nursing lab and classrooms.

 View USF Campus Parking Map